Students will take the following compulsory first-year modules:

 Here is a sample of Honours modules which have been offered in previous years:

-In fourth year, students also undertake a 10,000-word dissertation on a topic of their choice.
+In fourth year, students have the option of undertaking a dissertation of about 10,000 words on an approved topic in archaeology.
 This independent project enables you to develop key research skills which are desired by both prospective employers and by graduate schools offering postgraduate degrees.